Coding4Kids2022/Coding4Kids2022.github.io/README.md

 neu

-This is a random generatet lotto with smart contracts
+This is a random generated lotto with a smart contract